Performance & UX

 What a SaaS demo page actually has to do

-A demo page has one core mission: move the right visitor from interest to a clear next step without unnecessary friction.
+A demo page has one core mission: move the right visitor from interest to a clear next step without friction.

-That means the page must answer these questions in order:
+To do that, the page must answer these questions in order:

 1. Am I in the right place?